wpengine/hwptoolkit/plugins/wpgraphql-logging/README.md

 ## Overview

-WPGraphQL Logging is a plugin that integrates directly with the WPGraphQL Query Lifecycle, capturing detailed information about each GraphQL request.
+WPGraphQL Logging plugin provides observability and visibility into the GraphQL request and event lifecycle.
+This capability gives users the understandability needed to quickly identify and resolve performance issues and bottlenecks within their headless WordPress application.

 ### Key Features
 *   **Granular Control**: Choose which events in the request lifecycle to log, giving you precise control over the data you capture.